-In addition to your own internal requirements, there are a range of legal and regulatory requirements governing data privacy and protection.
-Requirements may vary by state, country, or type of institution, but failure to comply can impact your funding and reputation.
+In addition to your own internal standards, there are a range of legal and regulatory policies governing data privacy and protection.
+Requirements may vary by state, country, and institution type, but failure to comply can impact your funding and reputation.

-- understand and monitor local, state, federal, and international regulations
+- Understand and monitor local, state, federal, and international policies

 3. Do we have adequate policies and standards?

 Every school should have a clear set of policies and standards governing how institutional data gets used, stored, and shared.
-For example:
+Here are a few guiding principles: